SmItH197/SteamAuthentication/README.md

 * `$steamprofile['timecreated']` - When the account was created

 Please note that some of these variables may be unavailable for some users as it depends on their privacy settings.

+* For more help on laying out the document or using the $steamprofile variable see the example.php file!